TanStack/query/docs/react/guides/suspense.md

 ## Suspense on the Server with streaming

 If you are using `NextJs`, you can use our **experimental** integration for Suspense on the Server: `@tanstack/react-query-next-experimental`.
-This package will allow you to fetch data on the server (in a client component) by just calling `useQuery` (with `suspense: true`) or `useSuspenseQuery` in your component.
+This package will allow you to fetch data on the server (in a client component) by just calling `useSuspenseQuery` in your component.
 Results will then be streamed from the server to the client as SuspenseBoundaries resolve.

 To achieve this, wrap your app in the `ReactQueryStreamedHydration` component: